 - The loan is paid off, leaving $300,000 in equity

 - The entire value of the down payment ($100,000) is given back to you as part of a Family Code 2640 reimbursement claim

 - The remaining equity is divided 50/50 as community property

 If you would like to make a Family Code 2640 claim, it’s strongly advised you retain the assistance of a Pasadena divorce attorney.
-With more than 80 years of experience, Godlberg & Gille have the knowledge and skill to help you protect what’s most important to you in your divorce case.
+With more than 80 years of experience, Gille Law Group has the knowledge and skill to help you protect what’s most important to you in your divorce case.
 When you’re facing a difficult family law issue, including property division during a divorce case, trust a legal team to an attorney who has been named a Board Certified Family Law Specialist by the California Board of Legal Specialization, an honor indicating exceptional ability and unwavering client service.

 Get the answers to your property division questions now!
-Call Goldberg & Gille today at 626-640-0955 to schedule a consultation!
+Call Gille Law Group today at (626) 340-0955 to schedule a consultation!